vanheeringen-lab/ANANSE/README.md

     $ ananse network  -f results/full_features.txt
                       -o results/full_network.txt
     ```
-  * All the optional arguments
+  * All the optional arguments:
+    * `-h, --help`
+    show this help message and exit.
     * `-f`
-    The interaction network from interaction.py;
+    The interaction network.
+It is the result from `Built interaction network` step.
     * `-o`
     The folder to save results.
   ---